 Pride and Prejudice

-The particular production fo Pride and Prejudice is one of the best.
+The particular production of Pride and Prejudice is one of the best.
 This 1995, six-episode series, stars Jennifer Ehle and Colin Firth starred as Elizabeth Bennet and Mr. Darcy respectively.

 Critically acclaimed and popular success, Pride and Prejudice was honored with several awards, including a BAFTA Television Award for Jennifer Ehle for "Best Actress" and an Emmy for "Outstanding Individual Achievement in Costume Design for a Miniseries or a Special".